Weighted Moore-Penrose inverses of arbitrary-order tensors: Introductions

 The Einstein product is not commutative but associative, and distributes with respect to tensor addition.
 Further, cancellation does not work but there is a multiplicative identity tensor $\mc{I}$.
-This type of product of tensors is used in the study of the theory of relativity \cite{ein} and also in the area of continuum mechanics \cite{lai}.
+This type of product of tensors is used in the study of the theory of relativity \cite{ein} and also used in the area of continuum mechanics \cite{lai}.

 On the other hand, one of the most successful developments in the world of linear algebra is the concept of Singular Value Decomposition (SVD) of matrices \cite{BenGr74}.
 This concept gives us important information about a matrix such as its rank, an orthonormal basis for the column or row space, and reduction to a diagonal form \cite{Tian04}.
-Recently this concept is also used in low rank matrix approximations \cite{Gra04, ishteva2011best, ye2005generalized}.
+Recently this concept is also used in low rank matrix approximations \cite{Gra04,ishteva2011best,ye2005generalized}.
 Since tensors are natural multidimensional generalizations of matrices, there are many applications involving arbitrary-order tensors.
-Further, the problem of decomposing tensors is approached in a variety of ways by extending the SVD, and extensive studies have exposed many aspects of such decomposition and its applications ( see for example \cite{ CheQZ17, kolda, Kru77, LalmV00, SidLaP17, LIANG2018}).
-However, the existing framework of SVD of tensor appears to be insufficient and/or inappropriate in several situations.
+Further, the problem of decomposing tensors is approached in a variety of ways by extending the SVD, and extensive studies have exposed many aspects of such decomposition and its applications ( see for example \cite{CheQZ17,kolda,Kru77,LalmV00,SidLaP17,LIANG2018}).
+However, the existing framework of SVD of tensors appears to be insufficient and/or inadequate in several situations.

 The aim of this paper is to present a proper generalization of the SVD of arbitrary-order tensors under Einstein tensor product.
 In fact, the existing form \cite{BraliNT13} of the SVD is well suited for square tensors, which is defined as follows:

 \begin{definition}{(Definition 2.8, \cite{BraliNT13})}: The transformation defined as; \\ $f : \mathbb{T}_{I,J,I,J}(\mathbb{R}) \longrightarrow \mathbb{M}_{IJ,IJ}(\mathbb{R})$ with $f(\mc{A}) = A$ and defined component wise as;